 - Comprehensive Energy Planning.
 Plan that includes, at a minimum, evaluation of current energy use and sources for facilities and fleets, determination of the applicant's potential for generating energy locally, creation of goals for energy savings and generation.
 These efforts should include community-wide and stakeholder engagement, and public availability of the plan. - Investment Grade Audit.
-A comprehensive energy audit that seeks to identify all cost-effective investment opportunities through a combination of engineering analysis of energy-using systems and economic analysis of possible energy saving measures. - Electric Vehicle Planning.
-A comprehensive plan that addresses fleet conversions and charging infrastructure to precede or complement an applicant's existing electric vehicle fleet.
+A comprehensive energy audit that seeks to identify all cost-effective investment opportunities through a combination of engineering analysis of energy-using systems and economic analysis of possible energy saving measures. - Technology Transfer and Market Transformation Planning.
+Plan relates to an applicant's efforts as it transitions a key component of its existing technology use, and may serve as a model for other entities in the applicant's sector.
+For example, a comprehensive plan that addresses fleet conversions and charging infrastructure to precede or complement an applicant's existing electric vehicle fleet.